ericproffitt/TopicModelsVB.jl/README.md

 ```

 ## Low Memory
-Low memory models require significantly less RAM than the full memory models at the cost of losing posterior distribution information concerning some of the variational parameters.
+Low memory models require significantly less RAM than their full memory counterparts at the cost of losing posterior distribution information concerning some of their variational parameters.

 There's no need to instantiate the low memory models directly if you don't wish.
 Instead you can use the `@mem` macro to turn a supported model into a low memory model: